adamchel/stitch-js-sdk/stitch_sdks.rst

 Error Handling
 --------------

 Since a Stitch SDK makes network requests, it is inherently prone to errors.
-Errors may occur for a number of reasons, but in general there are three classes of errors that a Stitch SDK should naturally handle; service errors, request errors, and client errors.
+Errors may occur for a number of reasons, but in general there are three classes of errors that a Stitch SDK should naturally handle: service errors, request errors, and client errors.
 Each of these types of errors are described in this section.

 A Stitch SDK MUST support a way of representing these errors to the end-user developers using the SDK.
 Since different languages and environments support error handling in vastly different ways, the way of representing and throwing errors is at the discretion of the SDK author, but the following general guidelines SHOULD be followed: